pnkraemer/tueplots/docs/source/getting_started/application_icml2022.md

 If you're getting ready to submit your paper to ICML 2022, plug either of the following into your preamble.

 ## In a nutshell
+The minimal amount of code required to fit your figure to the ICML 2022 style (source: https://media.icml.cc/Conferences/ICML2022/Styles/example_paper.pdf) is `plt.rcParams.update(bundles.icml2022())`:
 ```python
 >>> import matplotlib.pyplot as plt
 >>> from tueplots import bundles